emkelley/transmitty/README.md

 1 - Install the app's dependencies: `yarn` or `npm install`

-2 - The source PDF to be processed is expected to be on the Desktop and be named `input.pdf`
+2 - The source PDF to be processed is expected to be on the Desktop and have the word Transmittal somewhere in the file name.

 3 - Run the app: `yarn start` or `npm run start`